 The goal of the Baby Salmon Live Here initiative is to encourage good stewardship of important salmon habitat.
 The program includes installing Baby Salmon Live Here signs in strategic places that baby salmon live, highlighting that on the Peninsula, salmon live all around us!

-2022 Sign Installation Events
+2024 Sign Installation Events TBD

 Fish Need Land Too is a collaborative program between KHLT and Kachemak Bay National Estuarine Research Reserve (KBNERR), where small groups trek into the field to discover how land benefits salmon.
 KBNERR biologists help participants discover how healthy habitat directly benefits salmon at all life stages.
 This demonstrates that conservation efforts help provide room and board for juvenile fish.

-The King Maker program, developed in Anchorage by Great Land Trust, celebrates individual Alaskans making a difference for salmon in Alaska.
+The King Maker program, first developed in Anchorage by Great Land Trust, celebrates individual Alaskans making a difference for salmon in Alaska.
 Through this program we celebrate Alaskan heroes who are doing great things to conserve salmon habitat by crowning them as King Makers.

 The goal of our King Maker program is to inspire individuals in our communities to take simple steps to help salmon on the Peninsula.
 Acknowledging the value of salmon habitat will help to ensure they are here far into the future.